 - challenging the entire circumstance could not have been explained by a mistake, miscommunication, or other explanation.

 Defending prescription fraud cases requires aggressive representation by an attorney who is available 24/7 for such emergency counseling.

 Grand Theft Auto

-Burglary under the Texas Penal Code occurs when someone, without consent of the owner, enters or remains in a building not open to the public with intent to commit a felony, theft, or assault.
+Burglary under the Texas Penal Code occurs when someone, without consent of the owner, enters or remains in a building not open to the public with the intent to commit a felony, theft, or assault.

-Importantly, it is irrelevant whether or not the accompanying theft, assault, or other felony actually occurs.
+Importantly, it is irrelevant whether or not the accompanying theft, assault, or another felony actually occurs.
 All that matters for a burglary charge is that one of those is intended.
 Additionally, no “breaking” is required.
 Burglary may occur by crawling through an open window or even walking through an unlocked door.